 Number of Events - For each individual All Time List the athlete made in their class, they were given 3 points.
 If an athlete had 3 marks all on one list, they were given 3 points.
 If another athlete had marks on 3 different lists, they scored 9 points.
 The reasoning behind this was that an athlete would score more points for a team if they were great in multiple events than if they were great in only one.
 A coach would rather have an athlete that was among the greatest of all time in 3 events than one who was the best of all time in one event.

-Number of All Time Marks - For time an athlete's name was listed on an AA-A all time individual list, they were given two points.
+Number of All Time Marks - For time an athlete's name was listed on an Early Era all time individual list, they were given two points.
 The reasoning behind this was that we wanted to close some of the gap between a person who had one mark in the top ten (1st for 10 points) and another person who had two marks in the top ten (8th and 9th for 5 points).
 The person who turned our marks good enough for the all time top ten list in multiple years would have benefited their team more than a person who only did it once (no matter how good they were).

 Number of Decade Marks - For each time an athlete's name made a decade top six list, they were given one point.
 The reasoning behind this was that this helped give some extra credit to athletes who just missed the all time top ten but still had an outstanding time.